4 months as an international student in Canada: Here is my 2 cents.

 A car is advisable if you do not want to spend 20 minutes – 60 minutes waiting for your next bus in the cold.
 This part is excruciating and this is my story.

+Buy thermal wear, wear layers, get extra heaters for your house if you need one.
 Another thing to note is that, during the winter season, you have shorter days and longer nights.

 The sun begins to set by 4 PM.
 You have actual darkness in the sky from 4 PM, it is wild for me, I still find it difficult to comprehend.